dwmkerr/dotfiles/README.md

 ## Introduction

 The goal of this project is to provide a single command which will setup key features of the system.
 Each feature should be _orthogonal_ and not depend on other features.
-Each feature should be _optional_ and installed only if the user specifies.

 The following is set up: